beast-dev/doc/tutorials/workshop_model_selection/workshop_model_selection.md

 For the full-length strict clock analysis, we arrive at -5676.04 and -5676.10 for the log marginal likelihoods using PS and SS respectively.
 For the uncorrelated relaxed clock analysis, we get -5656.8 and -5658.14 for the same estimators.

 {% include question.html content="How do the PS/SS MLEs compare to those obtained by the HME, and the Bayes factors resulting from these different estimators?
-What can be observed concerning the difference between the PS estimate and the SS estimate of the log marginal likelihood (also compared to the shorter runs)?<br /><br /><br />" %}
+What can be observed concerning the difference between the PS estimate and the SS estimate of the log marginal likelihood (also compared to the shorter runs)?" %}

 ### Setting up a GSS analysis